Rikketz/Rikketz/README.md

 - 📫 How to reach me **Email: jesussavi88@gmail.com || Discord: Rikketz**

-- ⚡ Fun fact **Did you know that I firmly believe cheese is the greatest invention in human history?
+- ⚡ Fun fact: **Did you know that I firmly believe cheese is the greatest invention in human history?
 From creamy Brie to tangy Cheddar, cheese adds that extra bit of joy to life! 🧀 #CheeseLover**

 <h3 align="left">Connect with me:</h3>
 <p align="left">